Sahuarita, Arizona: World War II (1941–1945)

 During World War II, Sahuarita was home to the Sahuarita Airstrip which was used to train bomber pilots for service in the war.
 Camp Continental, a labor camp for German prisoners of war was also located in Sahuarita.
 The location of the camp was around what is now Continental Ranch, West of the Nogales Highway and the Quail Crossing Boulevard intersection.
-It was established around November, 1944, as one of 21 "branch" POW camps established throughout the state.
+It was established around November 1944, as one of 21 "branch" POW camps established throughout the state.
 The population of 250 prisoners primarily worked in agriculture, tending to cotton and vegetable crops.
 More than one escape attempt was made by the Germans, all of which failed.

 Sahuarita Bombing and Gunnery Range (1942–1978)

-The United States Army Air Corps, from Davis–Monthan Air Force Base, first used this 27046 acre range in April, 1942 for practice bombing runs.
+The United States Army Air Corps, from Davis–Monthan Air Force Base, first used this 27046 acre range in April 1942 for practice bombing runs.
 The Sahuarita Flight Strip was completed in 1943, with a 5540 ft paved runway, and the bombing runs ceased shortly thereafter.
 The site included 12 buildings in addition to the airstrip, and four observational towers.
 In 1950, bomber crews operating out of Carswell AFB, Texas, restarted bombing runs on the range, which would last until 1962, with the airway strip remaining in use as an emergency landing strip thereafter.
 The Federal government soon released the land to the State of Arizona in 1978, who in turn leased the land to a cattle rancher.
 The former airstrip has been converted into a roadway that leads to "Sahuarita Park", while the remaining land remains in use for cattle grazing.

 The U.S. Army Corps of Engineers is continuing its longstanding efforts of identifying remaining munitions, preventing environmental contamination, and protecting several endangered species in the area, including jaguars, spotted owls, among others.
 Several different types of expended ammunition rounds can be found throughout the range, most of which found are 10 to 20 mm anti-aircraft rounds.
 Shrapnel from the dropped ordnance also litters the range, as well as dozens of crushed olive drab ammunition boxes.
 Shell casings and magazine clips can also be found, along with JATO tanks and large cross targets, constructed of wood with orange reflectors for visibility from the air.
 The crosses were used as targets for the airmen in training.
 Many United States Tobacco Company tins have been found, discarded by the several different aviators who occupied the area during its military days.
-The actual airstrip is now used as a road leading to Sahuarita Park and the Edge Charter School, both of which were built among the remains of the older air force buildings.
+The actual airstrip is now used as a road leading to Sahuarita Park and the Edge Charter School, both of which were built among the remains of the older air force buildings.(Sahuarita Park and the Edge Charter school no longer remain.
+Walden Grove High School was built in their place.)